ornldaac/create_publication_quality_netcdf/README.md

 ## Overview

-In this webinar we introduce step-by-step methods, software, and tools that you canuse to create, visualize, and standardize netCDF files before submitting your data toan archive.The netCDF file format is a recommended format for archival and distribution of multi-dimensional and gridded geospatial data.
-However, creating and organizing standardized datasets can be challenging for researchers not experienced with netCDF.
-This webinar focuses on two main topics:
+These tutorials introduce step-by-step methods, software, and tools used to create, visualize, and standardize netCDF files to archive ready formats.
+The netCDF file format is a recommended format for archival and distribution of multi-dimensional and gridded geospatial data.
+In the tutorials presented here, daily geoTIFF files are converted to a single multidimensional netCDF file that follows Climate and Forecast (CF) Conventions.
+Separate tutorials exist demonstrating command line utilities as well as popular programming software are demonstrated.
-1. Why netCDF: What advantages does netCDF have that make it a suitable long-term archive and sharing format, and
-2. How netCDF: How can you transform your data from other formats into standardized netCDF files.

 <img src="images\TimeSeriesSnowDepth_horizontal_crop.png" width="750" style="display:block;margin-left: auto; margin-right:auto;">

-## Data
+## Demonstration Data

-Download the demonstration data here:
+Download the geoTIFF demonstration data here:
 https://daac.ornl.gov/resources/tutorials/create_publication_quality_netcdf/singleband.zip

-**Source Dataset**
+**Archived Dataset**
 The learning materials provided in this repository work with data from the *ABoVE: Dall Sheep Response to Snow and Landscape Covariates* data published by the ORNL DAAC.
 View the User Guide for this dataset: https://daac.ornl.gov/ABOVE/guides/Dall_Sheep_Snowpack.html